cbrnr/python-intro-short/03-Names_Expressions_Statements/03-Names_Expressions_Statements.md

 Names
 -----
-Objects can have names, in other programming languages names are referred to as variables.
+Objects can have names (in other programming languages names are often referred to as variables).
 We can assign a name to an object with the assignment operator `=`, for example:

 ```python
 >>> a = 1